Table of Contents

 Thrombocytopenia due to enhanced thrombin activity

-Thrombocytopenia of mechanical genesis
+Thrombocytopenia of mechanical origin

-Thrombocytopenia of other causes
+Thrombocytopenia due to other causes

-Signs and Symptoms of Thrombocytopenia
+Signs and Symptoms

 Thrombocytopenia needs extensive anamnesis